-Temple Bar Investment Trust PLC was incorporated in 1926 with the registered number 214601.
+Temple Bar Investment Trust PLC was incorporated in England and Wales in 1926 with the registered number 214601.

 The Company carries on business as an investment company under Section 833 of the Companies Act 2006 and has been approved by HM Revenue & Customs as an investment trust in accordance with Section 1158 of the Corporation Tax Act 2010.